bblhd/bfci/README.md

 # bfci
 BrainF*ck Compiling Interpreter.

-Doesn't compile to true bytecode, just to an internal data structure which is then interpreter
+Doesn't compile to true bytecode, just to an internal data structure which is then interpreted.

 ## How to compile
 Compile using `make` or `make compile`, and then install it to /usr/local/bin by running `make install` as root.